-Join Richard Stim for an in-depth discussion in this video LLCs and corporations, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video LLCs and corporations, part of Taxes and Accounting for Music.

 - Tax rules are different for music businesses…that operate as corporations.…The corporate music business is taxed once…when the corporation files its corporate tax return…and the income is taxed again…when the owners of the business, the shareholders,…report their corporate income…on their individual tax returns.…In other words,…the IRS considers a corporate music business…as a separate tax-paying creature.…This may seem unappealing.…Why participate in a music business…where income is taxed twice?…But in practice,…a corporate structure can save a musician money.…